VulpixelMC/cursed-vanilla-plusplus/README.md

-# example-shader-150
+# Cursed Vanilla++
-A shaderpack template for GLSL 1.5.
+A cursed vanilla shader.
+Do not play at 3 am.